Steve Scalise Was Shot. Here's What You Need to Know

 Who was shot?

 At least two people — Scalise and a congressional aide who has not yet been identified — were shot, witnesses said.
-Scalise was hit in the hip area but is in stable condition at George Washington University Hospital, a congressional aide told the Associated Press.
+Scalise was hit in the hip but is in stable condition at MedStar Washington Hospital Center, where he is undergoing surgery, his office said in a statement.
+"Prior to entering surgery, the Whip was in good spirits and spoke to his wife by phone," the statement said.
+"He is grateful for the brave actions of U.S. Capitol Police, first responders and colleagues."
 The 51-year-old Louisiana lawmaker is the No. 3 House Republican leader and was elected to the House in 2008.

 Rep. Roger Williams, who coaches the GOP baseball team, said in a statement that one of his staff members were shot and is receiving medical attention.
 Williams was not injured.